hangduykhiem/gravity/README.md

 - interfaces to hide details for quick setup of view holders and adapters.

-Feel free to contribute by enriching the **Core Library** with your own utilities by adding them to the appropriate utility class.
+Feel free to contribute by enriching the **Gravity library** with your own utilities by adding them to the appropriate utility class.
 See our [Contributing](#contributing) section for more instructions.

 ### Quick Note on MVP